 Historical Past-Year Versions of Federal 1041 (Schedule K-1)

-We have a total of nine past-year versions of 1041 (Schedule K-1) in the TaxFormFinder archives, including for the previous tax year.
+We have a total of twelve past-year versions of 1041 (Schedule K-1) in the TaxFormFinder archives, including for the previous tax year.
 Download past year versions of this tax form as PDFs here:

 2019 Schedule K-1 (Form 1041)

 2016 Form 1041 (Schedule K-1)